badvision/lawless-legends/PLASMA/README.md

     prstr(@okstr)
 ```

-memset(val16, addr, len) will fill memory with a 16 bit value.  memcpy(srcaddr, dstaddr, len) will copy memory from one address to another, taking care to copy in the proper direction.
+memset(val16, addr, len) will fill memory with a 16 bit value.  memcpy(dstaddr, srcaddr, len) will copy memory from one address to another, taking care to copy in the proper direction.

 ```
     byte nullstr[] = ""
-    memset(@nullstr, strlinbuf, maxfill * 2) ; fill line buff with pointer to null string memcpy(strptr + ofst + 1, scrnptr, numchars)
+    memset(@nullstr, strlinbuf, maxfill * 2) ; fill line buff with pointer to null string memcpy(scrnptr, strptr + ofst + 1, numchars)
 ```

 ##Implementation Details